top of page

 Tide Pooling

-BEST TIME TO VISIT THE GIANT’S CAUSEWAY
+BEST TIME TO VISIT GIANT’S CAUSEWAY

 Season: The Giant’s Causeway is an outdoor park.
-Visitors are exposed to the wind, rain, sun, and other elements of the northern Atlantic Ocean while onsite.
+Visitors are exposed to wind, rain, sun, and other elements of the northern Atlantic Ocean while onsite.
 The rainiest, coldest months to visit are October through January.
 The busiest months are July and August.
 April, May, June, and September are recommended as the best time to visit Giant’s Causeway.

 Inside the Giant's Causeway Visitor Centre | UNESCO World Heritage Site, UK Travel Guide